fkyprianou/deved-platform/content/blog/en/try-the-new-video-api-broadcast-sample-app.md

 ---
-title: Try The New Video API Broadcast Sample App
+title: Live Stream With The New Video API Broadcast Sample App
-description: Try the new Video API Broadcast Sample App to easily stream live video to multiple viewers
+description: Try the new Video API Broadcast Sample App to build live streaming applications on the web
-thumbnail: /content/blog/try-the-new-video-api-broadcast-sample-app/video-broadcast-app.png
+thumbnail: /content/blog/live-stream-with-the-new-video-api-broadcast-sample-app/video-broadcast-app.png
 author: enrico-portolan
 published: true
 published_at: 2023-03-08T14:31:27.417Z